 Teladoc is a telemedicine and virtual care company that uses technology to connect patients with various high quality medical personnel.
 All registered members have access to the vast number of healthcare professionals.
 Quality care through this service is available to patients in the United States.

 To get started on Teladoc, you register on their platform through the website or the Teladoc app.
 Though, a simple phone call, too, might suffice.
 You schedule appointments using any of the platforms.
 Then you can connect to one of Teladoc’s specialists and talk to a doctor.

 You, as the customer, get to choose the mode of receiving the services; it could be through video calls, messaging and emails, or even phone calls.
 The choice is up to you; the most important thing is that all medical appointments and meetings are virtual.

-Teladoc was established in 2002 in Texas by G. Byron Brooks and Michael Gorton.
+G. Byron Brooks and Michael Gorton established Teladoc in 2002 in Texas.
 The initial mode of operation involved granting customers and patients access to state-licensed medical practitioners remotely.